Larger-Than-Life Mural Walls in Phoenix

 Timing tip: Arrive early to explore parking options or take the Valley Metro Rail (one-way, $2; all-day, $4) to the "Roosevelt/Central Ave" station.

 As one of the largest, self-guided art walks in the country, First Friday in Phoenix includes quite a lot of ground to cover.
-And, while free admission and special discounts to some of the city's best museums and attractions — including the Phoenix Art Museum on select First Fridays, Heard Museum, and Japanese Friendship Garden — is a huge component of the event, most of the action is concentrated within two specific neighborhoods: the Roosevelt Row and the Historic Grand Avenue art districts, which transform into something greater than the sum of their parts for this special evening.
+And, while free admission and special discounts to some of the city's best museums and attractions — including the Phoenix Art Museum on monthly First Fridays, Heard Museum, and Japanese Friendship Garden — is a huge component of the event, most of the action is concentrated within two specific neighborhoods: the Roosevelt Row and the Historic Grand Avenue art districts, which transform into something greater than the sum of their parts for this special evening.

 First Friday's tip: Online maps are also available via the PUG (Phoenix Urban Guide) app.